-Experienced Alternative Dispute Resolution Attorneys Providing Counsel in Monmouth and Ocean County NJ
+Experienced Alternative Dispute Resolution Attorneys Providing Counsel in Monmouth and Ocean County, NJ

 When is ADR appropriate?

 ADR best serves individuals who are willing to communicate with each other and attempt to work out their dispute with the help of a trained neutral.
 It is useful in a wide range of conflicts, including commercial disputes, professional liability cases, personal injury claims, insurance coverage disputes, employment law cases, and divorce.
-ADR is not an option, however, in cases of domestic violence, child abuse, or criminal cases.
+However, ADR is not an option in cases of domestic violence, child abuse, or criminal cases.

 Mediation is a process in which an impartial third-party facilitates negotiations between the litigants.
 The goal of mediation is to help them reach a mutually acceptable settlement.
 The mediator does not make the decision that determines the outcome of the case.
 Rather, the parties – with the assistance of their attorneys – work with a mediator toward a solution with which they are comfortable.

-Mediation is often used to amicably resolve disputes between parties that have an ongoing business or personal relationship or have had a significant past relationship, where communication problems exist between the parties, but where the principal barriers to settlement are personal or emotional.
+Mediation is often used to amicably resolve disputes between parties with an ongoing business or personal relationship or have had a significant past relationship, where communication problems exist between the parties, but where the principal barriers to settlement are personal or emotional.
 It allows for a more collaborative, creative road to problem resolution.
 Certain types of cases, which lend themselves to mediation, include commercial disputes, labor & employment matters, construction litigation disputes, product liability matters, environmental matters, certain general equity and probate cases, and divorce proceedings.